ZacharyKim7/CS450/lab7/lab7_results.md

 Generic discrimination (similar - different):   0.3385
 ```

+    1. Look at the "discrimination" scores - what do they tell you?

-    1. UniXcoder has a significantly higher discrimination score than the Generic model.
+        * UniXcoder has a significantly higher discrimination score than the Generic model.
 This score reveals that the UniXcoder model is the much better code embedding model.

 ### 2.3